damianhakert/damianhakert.github.io/source/githost-faq/index.html.md

   will always be automatically updated to the latest GitLab version, or you can stay on your current version and choose when you want the upgrade to happen

+### What are the advantages of GitHost versus GitLab.com

+* Privacy - GitHost runs one server per client, so your code is not stored together with the rest of the customers
+* Speed - A GitHost instance is faster and more performant than GitLab.com
+* Ownership - You own the instance, so you can configure it as you like.
+* Flexibility - You can choose the plan they prefer based on their needs

+### What are the advantages of GitHost versus On-premises

+* No infrastructure to manage
+* Updates are done by the GitLab team
+* Backups are done by the GitLab team
+* Access to support is actually faster, GitLab support team have full access to the machines

 ### What regions does GitHost operate in?

 Amsterdam, London, San Francisco, Singapore, Toronto, New York and Frankfurt.